tuliorr/DimensionalityReduction/README.md

 By looking at the feature importance, you can decide which features to drop because they don’t contribute enough for making the model.
 This is important because of the following reasons.
 * Removing the least important features will increase the accuracy of the model.
 This is because we remove the noise by removing unnecessary features
 * By removing the unnecessary features, you will avoid the problem of overfitting.
-* A lesser amount of features also reduces training tim
+* A lesser amount of features also reduces training time

 Source: https://towardsdatascience.com/random-forests-an-ensemble-of-decision-trees-37a003084c6c